 - Calibration – Consider diversifying into new markets, new business models, or new niche areas of training.

 The right technology ecosystem provides education businesses with the infrastructure and tools they need in tough times.
 It can create efficiency, bring people and processes into cohesion, and enable them to pivot on the go, which all helps them to absorb shocks and enable action.

-The pandemic of 2020 was a case in point.
+The pandemic of 2020 and 2021 has been a case in point.
 With the sudden shutdown of international student travel and the necessity of physical distancing, education businesses who had the necessary technologies in place were able to quickly deploy emergency measures.

 For example, the pandemic quickly demonstrated the value of online learning and delivery technologies, student information management via the cloud and the power of tools like contactless course payment or virtual team workflows.

 The human advantage

 Human beings make all the difference to business resilience.
 Good strategic planning and execution can create a culture that is willing to embrace testing moments to create new or improved offerings.